Baked Healthy Haddock with Ginger Soy Glaze

 After the fish is marinated, the cooking time for this baked haddock is only about 30 minutes.

-🐟 About this baked haddock recipe
+🐟 About this Healthy Haddock Recipe

 This white seafood is mellow in flavor, lean, and mild yet firm.
 It has plenty of heart-healthy omega-3 fatty acids.